IBM/IBM-Z-zOS/zOSMF/ExternalPluginExample-TSOBackend/README.md

 Remember to **catalog** the PDS.

 ### 3. Build the UI and upload it to z/OS
 This example uploads the UI binary files to the directory `/dist/zosmf-external-plugin/`.
 However, if you changed the source code, you might need to build the binary files again.
 To do so, use the following command.
-The binary files will reside in the same directory `/dist/zosmf-external-plugin/`.
+The binary files will reside in the another directory `/dist/ExternalPluginExample-TSOBackend/`.
 ```shell
 ng build --base-href='./'
 ```
-In this example, you must upload the binary files from the z/OS directory `/dist/zosmf-external-plugin/` to the z/OS directory `/usr/lpp/zosmf/myextapp/zosmf-external-plugin/`.
+In this example, you must upload the binary files from the source code directory `/dist/zosmf-external-plugin/` or `/dist/ExternalPluginExample-TSOBackend`(if you re-build the project) to the z/OS directory `/usr/lpp/myextapp/dist/`.

 ### 4. Prepare the properties file
-Upload the properties file `/myextapp.properties` to the directory `/usr/lpp/zosmf/myextapp/`.
+Upload the properties file `/myextapp.properties` to the directory `/usr/lpp/myextapp/`.
 Included in this file are the following properties:
 ```shell
 # below properties are for the plug-in
 izu.externalapp.local.context.root=myextapp